 The PFN tool provides a direct down-hole analysis of true uranium content by means of in-place fission of 235 U initiated by the emission of high energy neutrons.
-It is used by URE to verify the grades of mineral intercepts previously reported by gamma logging.
+It was used by URE to verify the grades of mineral intercepts previously reported by gamma logging.
 PFN logging is accomplished by a down-hole probe in much the same manner as gamma logs; however, only the mineralized interval plus a buffer interval above and below are logged.
-After review of the gamma log from each drill hole, the URE field geologists determine if any intercepts warrant PFN logging based on the GT of the gamma intercepts (GT ≥ 0.10).
+After review of the gamma log from each drill hole, the URE field geologists would determine if any intercepts warranted PFN logging based on the GT of the gamma intercepts (GT \geq 0.10).
 Quality control for the PFN is performed at the DOE test pit in a manner similar to that described previously for the gamma tool and records are maintained by URE.
+Satisfied with the confirmatory results of the PFN logging at Shirley Basin and other projects, URE made the decision to decommission the tool when the first term of the tool's NRC license expired, as the expense and administrative effort to maintain the tool were not cost beneficial.
+The tool remains available for future licensing and recommissioning if the need were to arise.

-Comparison of the gamma and PFN values yields a DEF reported as the ratio of GT values PFN $GT \div Gamma$ GT.
+Comparison of the gamma and PFN values yields a DEF reported as the ratio of GT values PFN GT ÷ Gamma GT.
 Thus, a value greater than 1.0 indicates chemical enrichment compared to gamma, and a value less than 1.0 represents chemical depletion (Rosholt, 1959).